dromotherm/documentation/pages/themis/FluidTemp/Note_ADAM_4015_PT100_HIOKI_TC.md

 ### Configure ADAM4015 for operation on a RS485 network

-In that section, we will be using a USB to serial adapter : the moxa uport 1150
+In that section, we will use a USB to serial adapter : the moxa uport 1150

 [download drivers](https://www.moxa.com/en/products/industrial-edge-connectivity/usb-to-serial-converters-usb-hubs/secure-routers/uport-1000-series#resources)